antiamoeba/fishoak/_locs/sanmateorocks.md

 # Fishing the San Mateo Rocks

 Along the coast between Pacifica and Ano Nuevo State Park, a set of scattered rocky beaches provide beautiful views of the Pacific Ocean, as well as occasional chances for rocky-bottom species.
-Most of these areas lie within state parks along highway 1, providing easy access and some facilities.
+Most of these areas lie within state parks along Highway 1, providing easy access and some facilities.

 {% include _ads/article.html %}